dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 The `deleteComment()` method will run when the user clicks the icon to delete a comment.
 This method opens a confirmation dialog that confirms the action and if confirmed, uses the `id` argument to delete the correct comment document from the Firestore collection.
 (This is why we needed to add document `id`s to our data when we mapped values emitted by our `comments$` observable.)

 > **Note:** Recall that our Firestore rules also prevent users from deleting comments they didn't create.
-We should always ensure that access rights are enforced on _both_ the front-end and back-end for proper security.
+We should always ensure that access rights are enforced on _both_ the front end and back end for proper security.

 ### Comments Component Template